France Marks 80 Years Since Strasbourg's WWII Liberation

 The president reviewed troops and attended a military ceremony at the Broglie Square in central Strasbourg, bowing before a monument to General Philippe Leclerc who led Free French troops into the city on November 23, 1944.

-“When we knew the flag was up on the cathedral, we had reached our objective - freedom, freeing Alsace,” said Roger Le Neures, a 101-year-old veteran of the fight present at the ceremony.
+"When we knew the flag was up on the cathedral, we had reached our objective -- freedom, freeing Alsace, a province dear to the heart of the Second Armoured Division," said Roger Le Neures, a 101-year-old veteran of the fight present at the ceremony.

+The general, who commanded the Second Armoured Division, and his men had sworn three years earlier while fighting in Libya to one day liberate Alsace.

 France's colours flew from the cathedral's spire during the ceremony in homage to the city's liberators.

-Macron was also to visit Natzweiler-Struthof, around 60km west of Strasbourg, the only concentration camp built by the Nazis on French soil.
-Around 17,000 of the 50,000 people interned at Struthof and its satellite camps died or disappeared.
+Macron was also scheduled to visit Natzweiler-Struthof, around 60 kilometres west of Strasbourg, the only concentration camp built by the Nazis on French soil.

 "These children of Alsace... were captured, dressed in a uniform they loathed in the service of a cause that made them slaves, instruments of a crime that killed them too, and threatened with reprisals if they attempted to flee," he said.

-Alsace had been fought over for decades by the neighbours and was annexed by Germany following France's defeat in 1940.
+Berlin saw Alsatians as its own citizens after annexing the province -- fought over for decades by France and Germany -- following France's defeat in 1940.

-The forced conscription is“something that's always been misunderstood”, said 99-year-old Jean-Marie Hostert, a surviving member of the group known as“Malgre-nous” (“against our will”).
+The forced conscription is "something that's always been misunderstood", said 99-year-old Jean-Marie Hostert, one of the surviving members of this group known as "Malgre-nous" ("against our will").

-“We didn't want to go” to fight for Germany, added Hostert, speaking during the Strasbourg commemorations in Strasbourg.
+"We didn't want to go" to fight alongside the Germans, added Hostert, speaking during the commemorations in Strasbourg.

 "Following the war, people wanted to highlight the memory of heroes, resistance fighters, everything that could bind France together again," said historian Christophe Woehrle.

-Bloch would be honoured“for his work, his teaching and his courage,” the president said, calling him a“man of the Enlightenment in the army of the shadows” - the nickname for the French Resistance.
+Bloch would be honoured "for his work, his teaching and his courage", the president said, calling him a "man of the Englightenment in the army of the shadows" -- the nickname for the French Resistance.

-Born into a Jewish family, decorated First World War veteran Bloch revolutionised his field of medieval history by bringing in ideas from sociology, geography, psychology and economics.
+A First World War veteran and medieval history professor in Strasbourg from 1919 to 1936, Bloch revolutionised the field by bringing in ideas from sociology, geography, psychology and economics.

+His 1940 book "L'Etrange Defaite" ("The Strange Defeat"), only published after the war, blamed France's elites for failing to prepare adequately for war with Nazi Germany.

+At Struthof, Macron will re-light an eternal flame in memory of people sent to the concentration camps.

 Legal Disclaimer: